NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Disorienting Opening.md

 **Prerequisites** Reactive Strike
 * * *
 You use your foes' openings to expose even greater weaknesses.
-When you hit a creature as part of a Reactive Strike, that creature becomes [[Conditions/Off-Guard|Off-Guard]] until the start of your next turn.
+When you hit a creature as part of a Reactive Strike, that creature becomes [[Off-Guard|Off-Guard]] until the start of your next turn.

 *Source: Pathfinder Player Core*
 *ORC*